s6208070/zero-waste-project/README.md

 2. Append timestamp to image name.
 No more duplicate image problem, I guess
 3. Node module is fucked up.
 Reinstall it, still fucked up, gives up

+# 17/5/2021 Changes by Oak
+1. Application's backend is completed.

 # 18-19/5/2021 Changes by Mok
 1. Frontend of Search, GarbageData, and AddData are most likely done. yay!
 2. Website frontend is done